auerlab/biolibc/README.md

 Many bioinformatics pipelines are essentially made of mud and straw;
-quick-and-dirty single-use scripts written in various interpreted languages, with little or no meaningful error reporting and generally poor performance.
+quick-and-dirty single-use scripts written in various interpreted languages, with little or no meaningful error reporting or documentation, and generally poor performance.

-Biolibc is a collection of high-quality bricks that can be used to build efficient, robust software applications to take the place of such scripts.
+Biolibc is a collection of high-quality bricks that can be used to build efficient, robust software applications in place of disposable scripts.
-Using biolibc, you can develop permanent solutions that are easy to use and install, with near-optimal performance, so that no one ever need reinvent that particular wheel.
+Using biolibc, you can easily develop permanent solutions that are easy to use and install, with near-optimal performance, so that no one ever need reinvent that particular wheel.

 For some examples, see